neuefische/wd-flipped-classroom-curriculum/sessions/js-functions/documentation.md

 - block scope
 - function scope / local scope

-A variable has `global scope` when it is declared outside of any function, in a Javascript file.
+A variable has `global scope` when it is declared outside of any function, in a JavaScript file.
 Global variables are visible and can be accessed from anywhere in a program.

 The `block scope` applies to a variable when you wrap your code in curly brackets.
 Variables